mercadolibre/mobile-dependencies_whitelist/README.md

 If declared `non-transitive dependency` imports are found in your code, our plugin will **block** the build, preventing the `lintAndroid()` task from completing successfully in CI or locally.

+## Libreria FrontEnd x Cross
+In the Allowslist we only add cross libraries.
+At Meli we consider a library to be cross when it can be used in one or more libraries.
+If the library is added only and directly to the applications, we call it a frontend lib.
+To prevent a frontend lib from being added as a dependency of other libs, they should not be added to the allowlist

 ## Basic Continuous Integration (CI) Checks!!
 We have some basic checks placed in our CI to ensure that the allowlist is being used correctly.